28 Dec Happy Birthday, Other Other Me

 “I thought I was making this up,” I admitted.
 “That I was just passing the time.
 Playing.”

-“We did that too,” he said.
+“We did that, too,” he said.
 “But that doesn’t make either of us any less real.”

 He told me he’d been hiding in that cave for some time.
 It was bad out there.
 Storms ravaged the coast, and there were raiders watching the main roads.
-The government had seemingly collapsed, and there was something else entirely out there.
+The government had collapsed, and there was something else entirely out there.

 “People go missing at night,” he explained.
 “Mostly during the storms.
 They speak of tall people hiding in the dark, dragging victims into the woods.”